 - Dice them into ¼” – ½” cubes.
 Cut off the tips of each potato and throw them away.
 Do not remove the skin.
 It is high in fiber and a source of beta-carotene (an antioxidant that turns into vitamin A), potassium, and iron.

 - Place the diced sweet potatoes into a steamer with 1 cup of water, cover, and steam for 7-9 minutes.

 NOTE: the sweet potatoes should be at least ½ inch above the water.

 Sweet potato custard prep

-- Now add the pecans and stir (with plastic spatula) to mix everything together.
+- Now add the pecans and stir (with a plastic spatula) to mix everything together.

-- Remove pie crust from freezer and plastic bag.
+- Remove pie crust from the freezer and plastic bag.

 - Place on cookie sheet.

-- Pour half of the mixture in each pie crust.
+- Pour half of the mixture into each pie crust.
 Spread the mixture evenly for proper baking.